Exploring AI at a Mile High

 Posted on Feb 6, 2026

-John Zito, Co-President of Apollo Global Management – which boasts $840 billion of assets under management – posed a question last fall that seems to have grabbed Wall Street by the neck this week.
+John Zito, Co-President of Apollo Global Management – which boasts $840 billion of assets under management – posed a question last fall that seems to have grabbed Wall Street by the neck this week - or at least, until today.

 Speaking at a Toronto gathering in October, Zito told investors the biggest risk was not tariffs, inflation, or a long stretch of elevated interest rates.
 He put it more bluntly: